 Kelly Martin was inspired to earn her pilot’s license by her dad, a pilot who frequently took his kids up in the air with him.
 But Martin’s growing interest in problem-solving eventually led her aviation career out of the cockpit and into the hangar.
 She loved her hands-on training at PIA in projects like sheet metal fabrication, where the solution to a problem depends as much on accurate math as it does on mistake-free execution.

-Martin’s focus on teamwork and her sharp attention to detail helped her land a job as a Research Lab Mechanic at HX5 Sierra, which provides engineering, research & development, and technical services to support the needs of the U.S. Army, Navy, Air Force, NASA, and the General Services Administration.
-Companies like HX5 are always looking for new mechanics who share Kelly’s enthusiasm for creative problem-solving and exploring new technologies.
+Kelly’s focus on teamwork and her sharp attention to detail helped her land a job as a Research Lab Mechanic at HX5 Sierra, which provides engineering, research & development, and technical services to support the needs of the U.S. Army, Navy, Air Force, NASA, and the General Services Administration.

-“One of the best things about PIA is the number of great opportunities they provide for students,” says Martin.
-“The aerospace maintenance competition (AMC Day) was a huge opportunity for me to compete with a lot of my peers, and to meet a lot of interesting people from a number of companies who are actively hiring in the field.
-There are so many jobs available in aviation right now, and such a huge deficit of pilots and mechanics.
-For a well-trained and capable mechanic, the field really is wide open.”
+“One of the best things at PIA is the number of great opportunities they offer students,” says Kelly.
+“The aerospace maintenance competition (AMC Day) was a huge opportunity for me to compete with my peers and meet a lot of interesting people from companies who are actively hiring in the field.”